 State law requires that the City identify, analyze, and propose programs to preserve existing multi-family rental units which are eligible to convert to non-low-income housing uses due to termination of subsidy contract, mortgage prepayment, or expiring use restrictions during a ten-year period commencing on the statutory deadline of the Housing Element update.
-Within the 2021-2031 "at-risk" housing analysis period, one project (Escalones Nuevos) is considered at risk of converting to market-rate housing.
-This project offers six affordable units.
+Within the 2021-2031 "at-risk" housing analysis period, one project (Escalones Nuevos133-135 West Canada) is considered at risk of converting to market-rate housing.
+This project offers 12six affordable units.
+In January 2021, MECH (Mary Erikson Community Housing) confirmed that 133-135 West Canada has City and County affordability covenants expiring in 2024, and that MECH would identify their needs to maintain affordability.